Getting Off the Bench and Into the Game

 Almost as soon as I took my first steps, I was on the ice.
 And by the time I joined my first hockey team, the Lakewood Blackhawks (don’t worry.
 The Mighty Ducks came a few years later), I was already a good skater, but I had a big problem.

-I was terrified of actually playing hockey.
+I was terrified of actually playing hockey for a couple of reasons.

 · I was afraid I might get hurt.